The Rady Shell at Jacobs Park: Facilities

 A 3,865 sqfoot covered stage supports both symphonies and pop music performances.
 A sloping lawn covered with artificial turf provides variable amounts of seating for 2,000 to 10,000 guests.
 Only temporary seating is used so that the lawn can be open for public use on non-concert days.
 A typical performance in 2021 was configured for 3,500 seats; this was expanded to over 4,700 seats for 2022.
 The number of performances is limited to ensure public access to the park, and no more than six events per year can use the maximum seating capacity.

 Performances

-Artists who have performed at the Rady Shell include Sting, Boyz II Men, Leon Bridges, Stewart Copeland, Sheryl Crow, Norah Jones, Gladys Knight, Ledisi, Smokey Robinson, Olivia Rodrigo, Ben Platt, Lea Salonga, and Brian Wilson.
+Artists who have performed at the Rady Shell include Sting, Boyz II Men, Leon Bridges, Stewart Copeland, Sheryl Crow, Norah Jones, Gladys Knight, Ledisi, Smokey Robinson, Olivia Rodrigo, Ben Platt, Charlie Puth, Lea Salonga, King Gizzard & the Lizard Wizard, Brian Wilson and Haim.